 Graphic designer Kelsey Todd has been known to write some strange emails.
 Here’s one: “What I’m thinking is a winter wonderland forest — think Narnia — and the two dragons are having sex next to a snowman.
 Maybe there are remnants of humans scattered around, like hats and gloves and mittens.
 The dragons are doing it doggy-style.”
+It also became a topic, in another email of his, who invented human sex?
+And is homosexuality a disability?

 All in a day’s work for Todd as he corresponds with the artists illustrating his Dragon Sex Calendar.
 The concept sounds ridiculous — 12 glossy months of sticky, reptilian lovemaking — but it’s viral gold, with Todd upping production from 500 copies for 2015 to 5,000 for the 2017 edition (no 2016 calendar was produced because Todd took a year off).
 “It’s not meant to fulfill someone’s secret fantasy or their kink,” says the 37-year-old Chicago illustrator, who created the calendar to pay off student loans.
 “It’s a silly novelty gift that someone would buy for their fantasy-loving friend.”